JacobTho213/Test/spirits-arquebus-rifle/readme.txt

-This is a small add-on pack for Spirits Part 1.
-For this to work correctly, put it above the main pack in the loading order.
-Happy hunting! /rikitikitivi
+This is the best sound texture pack in the world /jacobtho